beyond-all-reason/tachyon/src/schema/party/README.md

 A player can only be in at most one party at any given time.
 When the last member of a party leaves, the party is disbanded.

+Parties have a maximum player count of ``maxMembers``, defined by the Tachyon server.
+All current members and pending invitations count towards the limit.
+For example, a party of 2 members with 1 pending invite will not successfully send new invites if ``maxMembers`` is 3.

 Any change to the party member or the pending invites is propagated with a [party/updated](#updated) event sent to all connected members and invited players.